Hey, guess what?! Christmas Day will be 25th December again this year!

 How Advance Credit Union can help

 Credit union loan – many credit union members spread the cost of their Christmas with a loan from Advance Credit Union.
-It is a good idea to repay your loan within 12 months; there may be another Christmas next year.
+It is a good idea to repay your loan within 12 months; there may well be another Christmas Day next year 😉

-Engage Account offers great cashback rewards and discounts at Asda, Argos, M&S, Debenhams and many more.
-Plus your Engage Visa card is accepted wherever you see the Visa logo (see terms and conditions)
+Engage Account offers great cashback rewards and discounts at Asda, Argos, M&S, Debenhams and many more stores for your Christmas spending.
+You can’t go overdrawn, plus your Engage Visa card is accepted wherever you see the Visa logo (see terms and conditions)